Don't know where to start? Think about these example starter questions and a specific problem to solve.

 As many times as you would like.
 However, additional entries should incorporate new teams and ideas or a different solution to the problem than your original submission.

-The all-volunteer judges’ panel is made up of University of Pittsburgh faculty members and individuals with connections to the local business/innovation/venture community.
+The all-volunteer judges’ panel is made up of University of Pittsburgh faculty members, community members, and individuals with connections to the local business/innovation/venture community.

 We will accept entries that were submitted in previous PInCh challenges as long as they are clearly responsive to the new challenge question.

+Solutions do not need to be a device or product.
 Proposed solutions can span the spectrum of healthcare (diagnostics, treatment, interventions, prevention, predictive solutions, patient care, provider and patient tools, community programs, etc.) and the individual (gene, cell, tissue, system, individual).
-Solutions do not need to be a device or product, but should focus on how one stage of life influences another stage of life.

 Videos that are longer than two minutes will not be reviewed.
 The time constraint was chosen to encourage teams to focus their presentation on the critical aspects of their idea.